dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- middle of forest
 	- as walking imagine a little ... up ahead bridge
 	- walk across it
-	-
+	- there is a meadow which brings peace and comfort
+	- bottom of feet large tree trunks
+	- bottome feet are roots going to source of life, deep into the soil source of life -
 - Discussion